-When cleaning up or decluttering your home, you are bound to come across a hoard of old batteries that no longer work, whether it’s a drawer full or scattered throughout toys and appliances.
+When cleaning up or decluttering your home, you are bound to come across a hoard of old batteries that no longer work.
+Whether it’s a drawer full or scattered throughout toys and appliances, used batteries often pile up overtime.

-When batteries have reached their end of life and end up in general landfills, the chemicals inside can leak from their casing, polluting the land and water.
+When old batteries end up in general landfills, the chemicals inside can leak from their casing, polluting the land and water.
 This is harmful to animals and humans who make contact with the toxic substances.

 Did you know?

-Batteries are supposed to be recycled; however, reports show that as many as 97% of all batteries end up in our general waste landfills.
+Batteries are supposed to be recycled; however, reports show that as many as 97% of all batteries end up in our general waste landfills, according to Cleanaway Australia.
 That equates to approximately 8,000 tonnes of batteries every year.
 Yet, although batteries should be recycled, Australia does not currently have a national recycling scheme for disposable batteries.
-In fact, the only batteries that can be recycled normally are lead-acid batteries, which are used in cars.
-All other kinds of batteries are shipped overseas to be recycled.
+In fact, the only types of batteries that can be recycled normally are lead-acid batteries, which are car batteriess.
+All other kinds of batteries, such as household batteries and alkaline batteries, are shipped overseas to be recycled.

 There are several ways that you can ensure the safety of the environment by disposing of batteries correctly.